 Short term Exchequer Notes are interest bearing notes held through the NTMA with maturities of three months or less on the date of acquisition.
 These short term Exchequer Notes are classified as cash and cash equivalents.

-Exchequer Notes are interest bearing notes held through the NTMA with maturities ranging from four to twelve months on the date of acquisition.
+Exchequer Notes are interest bearing notes held with the NTMA with maturities on the date of acquisition greater than three months.

-No expected credit loss has been recognised on cash and cash equivalents or Exchequer Notes.
+No expected credit loss has been recognised on cash and cash equivalents.